A New Look For Influencer Marketing Strategy

 By Kelsie Axelrod, Director, Consumer

-Influencer marketing is still on a bull run, and we are all in.
-It has become an essential arm of any consumer marketing program.
-But nowadays, influencer marketing strategy is not just about finding social media stars with big followings to post your products and news.
+Influencer marketing is still on a bull run.
+It has become an essential arm of any consumer marketing program and we are often seeing these brand advocates outperform traditional ad and marketing tactics — in the awareness, acquisition and conversion stages.
+But nowadays, influencer marketing strategy is about more than finding social media stars with big followings to post your products.
 Today, it’s performance-driven — and that requires both art and science.

 Based on the recent influencer campaigns we’ve managed for clients (and are loving from other brands), here are the tricks for getting more value out of current and upcoming influencer marketing initiatives.